DenisCarriere/geocoder/README.rst

 Contribute
 ----------

-Please feel free to give any feedback on this module, it is still in it's early stages of production.
+Please feel free to give any feedback on this module, it is still in its early stages of production.
 If you have any questions about GIS & Python you can contact @DenisCarriere for any questions.